Melvyn Douglas: Personal life

 Douglas, as Hesselberg, was married briefly to artist Rosalind Hightower, and they had one child, (Melvyn) Gregory Hesselberg, in 1926.
 Hesselberg, an artist, is the father of actress Illeana Douglas.

-In 1931, Douglas married actress-turned-politician Helen Gahagan.
+In 1931, Douglas married actress Helen Gahagan.
 They traveled to Europe that same year, and "were horrified by French and German anti-Semitism".
 As a result, they became outspoken anti-fascists.
 Douglas was also an active New Deal Democrat, serving on the State Central Committee of the California Democratic Party in the 1930s and 40s.

-Gahagan Douglas (she began using her husband's name when she entered politics), as a three-term congresswoman, was Richard M. Nixon's unsuccessful opponent for the United States Senate seat from California in 1950.
+Gahagan Douglas also entered politics (she began using her husband's name when she did), becoming a three-term congresswoman.
+She was Richard Nixon's unsuccessful opponent for the United States Senate seat from California in 1950.
 Nixon accused Gahagan Douglas of being soft on Communism because of her opposition to the House Un-American Activities Committee.
-Nixon went so far as to infamously call her "pink right down to her underwear".
-It was Gahagan Douglas who popularized Nixon's epithet nickname "Tricky Dick".
+Nixon went so far as to call her "pink right down to her underwear".
+It was Gahagan Douglas who popularized Nixon's nickname "Tricky Dick".

 Douglas was a member of the executive committee of the Writers and Artists for Peace in the Middle East, a pro-Israel group, during the 1970s.

 The Douglases hired architect Roland Coate to design a home for them in 1938 on a 3 acre lot they owned in Outpost Estates, Los Angeles.
 The result was a one-story, 6748 sqft home.

 The Douglases had two children: Peter Gahagan Douglas (1933) and Mary Helen Douglas (1938).